 First add a layer of the pitaya blend.

 Crop in some berries and a few cocoa nibs.

 Add a spoonful of yogurt.
 Let me confess that this isn’t Greek yogurt.
 It’s Noosa coconut yogurt.
 It’s my new guilty pleasure when I feel deserving.

 Repeat layers.
 Add popsicle sticks and freeze for a few hours or overnight.

-Blend in a blender until smooth.
+- Blend in a blender until smooth.
 Layer into molds beginning and ending with pitaya/fruit blend.
 Layering with pitaya/berries/yogurt, repeat.
 Freeze molds for 3 hours or overnight.
-Makes about 10 popsicles.